 Wood paneling, a wood-burning stove and rustic blankets will all add to the atmosphere of any man cave and give it a western country feel.

-Draw home-brew, root beer or sarsaparilla from your own self-built man cave bar but be sure to complete the look with a wooden bar counter and classic wooden bar stools (there are some great varieties available and you can even make your own as we demonstrated here) and don’t forget the brass spittoons!
+Draw home-brew, root beer or sarsaparilla from your own self-built man cave bar but be sure to complete the look with a wooden bar counter.

 Think fake animal hides, faux deer horns, spurs, leather and cowboy hats that will all add to that pioneer feel without doing too much damage to your wallet.

-If you are interested in creating a Old West man cave then be sure to read our article How to Create a Cowboy Man Cave which is filled with great ideas and how-to information for creating teh ultimate Wild West setting.
+If you are interested in creating a Old West man cave then be sure to read our article How to Create a Western Man Cave which is filled with great ideas and how-to information for creating the ultimate Wild West setting.

 March on to the 1940s with a war movie themed man cave